-OUC uses ozone treatment at its seven water treatment plants to produce high quality, great tasting tap water, proudly dubbed H2OUC.
+OUC uses ozone treatment at its seven water treatment plants to produce high-quality, great-tasting tap water, proudly dubbed H2OUC.
 Ozone oxidizes hydrogen sulfide to improve taste and odor and reduce the amount of chlorine that must be added to the water.
-The result is clean, fresh tasting water with a sparkling appearance.
+The result is clean, fresh-tasting water with a sparkling appearance.
 As required by law, we still add chlorine to our water to maintain its high quality as it flows through pipes to our customers' taps.
 Fluoride is added to promote healthy teeth.
-We also add sodium hydroxide to prevent copper and lead from leaching into the drinking water from customers' own plumbing, which is the primary source of these elements in our area.
+We also adjust the pH by adding sodium hydroxide to prevent copper and lead from leaching into the drinking water from our customers' own plumbing, which is the primary source of these elements in our area.